ucsd-cse11-sp22/ucsd-cse11-sp22.github.io/_lectures/lecture9.md

 _{{ page.released-on }}_

-Stepik reading (to complete before class on January 24):
+Stepik reading (to complete before class on April 15):
 - [Stepik 7](https://stepik.org/lesson/584041/step/10?unit=578810)

 No pre-watch videos for April 15 (take the time to review some others!).